ropensci/ramlegacy/README.md

 ### download\_ramlegacy

-`download_ramlegacy()` downloads the specified version of **RAM Legacy Stock Assessment Excel Database** and then saves it as an RDS object in user’s application data directory as detected by the package.
-This location is also where `load_ramlegacy` will look for the downloaded database.
+`download_ramlegacy()` downloads the specified version of **RAM Legacy Stock Assessment Excel Database** and then saves it as an RDS object in user’s application data directory as detected by the [rappdirs](https://cran.r-project.org/web/packages/rappdirs/index.html) package.
+This location is also where `load_ramlegacy()` will look for the downloaded database.

 ``` r
 # downloads version 3.0
 download_ramlegacy(version = "3.0")
 ```

-If version is not specified then download\_ramlegacy defaults to downloading current latest version (4.3) :
+If version is not specified then `download_ramlegacy` defaults to downloading current latest version (4.3) :

 ``` r
 # downloads current latest version 4.3
 download_ramlegacy()
 ```

-To ensure that the user is able to download the data in case www.ramlegacy.org is down, the function also supports downloading all the different versions of the database from a [backup location](www.github.com/kshtzgupta1/ramlegacy-assets/) :
+To ensure that the user is able to download the data in case www.ramlegacy.org is down, the function also supports downloading all the different versions of the database from a [backup](www.github.com/kshtzgupta1/ramlegacy-assets/) location:

 ``` r
 # downloads version 1.0 from backup location if www.ramlegacy.org is down